Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ## Rallying Blow

 At level 11, your blows inspire and guide your allies, highlighting weaknesses in the foes’ defenses.
-Whenever you hit a creature with a basic attack or Grapple attack, each ally within a 10 foot radius of you may make an attack of opportunity against that creature.
+Whenever you hit a creature with a basic attack or Grapple attack, each ally within a 2 tile radius of you may make an attack of opportunity against that creature.

 ## Battlefield Beacon

 Upon reaching 13th level, you are able to project your force of belief across the entire battlefield, extending the range of your auras.
-Whenever you activate an aura, you may pay 1 additional essence, causing it to affect creatures within 12 tiles, rather than the usual 2 tiles.
+At the start of each of your turns, you may pay 1 additional essence when you activate your aura, causing the tile effect to have a radius of 12 tiles, rather than the usual 2 tiles.

 ## Armistice